tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/append-block-from-url.md

     Clients that use a single writer can use this header to determine whether when an `Append Block From URL` operation succeeded, despite network failure.

 - `x-ms-blob-condition-maxsize`: Clients can use this header to ensure that append operations don't increase the blob size beyond an expected maximum size in bytes.
-If the condition fails, the request fails with a 412.
+If the condition fails, the request fails with a 412 (Precondition Failed).

 Each block can be a different size, up to a maximum of 4 MiB.
 A maximum of 50,000 appends are permitted for each append blob.
 The maximum size of an append blob is therefore slightly more than 195 GiB (4 MiB X 50,000 blocks).